- Further Education

 - Explain why is it important that this gap is filled both in academic terms and in terms of general public knowledge.

-- An outline of the methods you plan to us to answer the proposed questions in your research topic.
+- An outline of the methods or approaches you plan to use to answer the proposed questions in your research topic.

-- An idea of the timescale involved, including the stages of your research.
+- An idea of the timescale involved, including an overall strategy and the stages of your research.

 - What resources you intend to use.

 - References that demonstrate your grasp of the current literature and how your project will contribute to this, listed in the appropriate convention, e.g. Harvard.
 These should be used throughout your proposal to demonstrate you have read and understood the work of others.

 You do not need to have full details of the methods you will use to answer your research questions but you need to demonstrate that you have already given some thought about how you will do things.